Spectral embedding of weighted graphs: Edge weight representation

 \subsection{Invariance under affine transformation}

 Among the weight transformations that could be considered, one might be particularly concerned about the effect of an implicit choice of origin and scale --- for example, whether to measure temperatures in Fahrenheit or Celsius in a heat network.
 The following result shows that community separation, as measured through size-adjusted Chernoff information, is not affected by this choice.
-The proof of \textbf{Lemma~\ref{Thm:Affine_SBM}} and demonstration of \textbf{Remark~\ref{Rem:Sign}}, to follow, are given in the appendix.

-\begin{lem}[Chernoff information invariance under affine transformation] If $\m{A}$ follows a weighted stochastic block model with size-adjusted Chernoff information $C$, then for any $a \neq 0, b \in \R$, the matrix with entries $\m{A}'_{ij} = a \m{A}_{ij} + b$ also has size-adjusted Chernoff information $C$. \end{lem}
+\begin{lem}[Chernoff information invariance under affine transformation] Let $\m{A}$ be a weighted stochastic block model with full rank block mean matrix $\m{B}$ and size-adjusted Chernoff information $C$.
+For the affine entry-wise transformation $\m{A}'_{ij} = a \m{A}_{ij} + b$, if the block mean matrix $\m{B}'$ is full rank, then $\m{A}'$ has size-adjusted Chernoff information $C$. \end{lem}

-This lemma has some interesting consequences regarding common data transformations and their effect on spectral clustering. \begin{rem} Given a binary graph following a stochastic block model, Chernoff information invariance suggests that any two distinct values could be used to represent edges and non-edges.
-In particular, a binary stochastic block model graph $G$, and its complement $\bar{G}$, have the same size-adjusted Chernoff information. \end{rem}

-\begin{rem} Given a weighted stochastic block model where weights represent p-values, Chernoff information invariance suggests that there is no asymptotic difference between analysing the matrix with entries $p_{ij}$ or with entries $1-p_{ij}$. \end{rem}

-\begin{rem} Despite leaving size-adjusted Chernoff information invariant, affine transformation can affect both the dimension $d$ and the signature $(p,q)$ of the weighted stochastic block model. \end{rem}